-Wake up time is not by the clock, but rather, with the birds.
-By sun-up we’re filling the flask with hot water — for mixing milk powder, not coffee — and gearing up for the morning lambing beat.
-Even on a fine morning, that means jerseys, coats, hats and long socks under our trousers.
+Wake up!
+The dawn chorus is deafening.
+By sun-up, we’re gearing up for the morning lambing beat.
+Even on a fine morning, we put on jerseys, coats, hats and long socks under our trousers.

-So off we chug in the Polaris.
-It’s small and light, and the sheep don’t take much notice of it as we trundle around the paddock, unlike the larger farm truck, which they tend to view with some alarm.
+Off we chug in the Polaris.
+It’s small and light, and the sheep don’t take much notice of it as we trundle around the paddock.

 You would think that a ewe in trouble would be grateful when the lambing shepherd arrives to help.
 You would be wrong!
-As soon as she realises that you’re interested in her, she’s up and away.
-No matter how miserable she feels, she’s likely to bolt as soon as you try to catch her.
+As soon as she realises that you’re interested in her, she bolts no matter how miserable she feels.

 Lambing Time looks a little different on the farm these days.
 Find out more in Part 1 of this series: Lambing 101